 And they really do.
 Sure, everyone has a preference.
 Go down the street for the best tacos.
 Find the stand in the back of the market for the tastiest guaraches.
 And if you want to find a memela that’s larger than your face, you’ll need to ask a taxi driver to take you across town at two in the morning.
 But at the end of the day, it seems that everyone and their mother (and their great-aunt and second-cousin and sister-in-law and girlfriend) makes the same food.
 Between tacos, quesadillas, guaraches, and memelas, it all comes down to masa turned into some sort of corn tortilla, white cheese, salsas, and meat.
 And that’s what everyone loves to eat.

 Another teacher pointed out that this might be a later stage of culture shock: feeling a little bored with the culture around you.
 And that’s ok.
-It just means it’s time for a change, once again.
+It just means that anything, with time, can become the new normal.

 Living abroad means trying to find the humor in the life around you.
 Like the flooding streets, for instance.
-Tehuacán doesn’t have the best plumbing system, to say the least.
 So when it rains, the sewage water rises up into the roads.
 And the other week, when the local government stopped paying the garbage collectors, we watched trash pile up on the sidewalks and wash down the streets when the floods came.
 It all sounds a bit ridiculous, but people just go with the flow.
 They’ve still got to get to work, even by bike.
-And they’ll still make it to their local cocina economica for a warm, oily guarache before shop closes for a late-afternoon siesta.
+And they’ll still make it to their local cocina economica for a warm guarache before shop closes for a late-afternoon siesta.
 Culture is supposed to make life comfortable for the locals, not the foreigners.
 And so much of Mexican food has felt and tasted exactly that way.
 Routine is comfortable.
 No matter where we go, we like what we know.